Mich21050/Brake_Lights/README.md

 # To-do
-1) Add an option to turn on/off aditional led lights underneath your board using the 3rd remote channel.
+1) Need to rewrite the setup tutorial.. :)
 2) Add horn support :)